Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Thermodynamic model

-These determinations of invariants suppose that symmetric tensor $\varepsilon_{ij}^e$ of elastic strain is transformed to the diagonal form.
+These determinations of invariants suppose that symmetric tensor $\varepsilon_{ij}^{\rm e}$ of elastic strain is transformed to the diagonal form.

-A new basic quantity the non-equilibrium entropy $\tilde {s}$ is introduced here also describing part of thermomotion, which is conditioned by non-equilibrium and non-homogeneous character of the thermal distribution.
-Exactly this part of entropy evolves during the process of external influence, tending a some stationary value.
-Equilibrium entropy does not evolve in the ordinary understanding, but changes during time due to relaxation of non-equilibrium entropy and its transition into an equilibrium subsystem.
+A new basic quantity, i.e., the non-equilibrium entropy $\tilde {s}$, is introduced here describing the part of thermomotion, which is conditioned by non-equilibrium character of the thermal distribution.
+Exactly this part of the entropy is produced owing to dynamic transition processes at generation of the free volume during external action, tending to some stationary value~\cite{m08,gm10,VDU4,Metlov,m1,m2}.
+The equilibrium entropy does not evolve in the ordinary understanding, but changes with time due to relaxation of non-equilibrium entropy and its transition into the equilibrium subsystem.

-In the first line of expression (\ref{int_energy}) all equilibrium variables are taken into account in the quadratic approximation.
-The second line contains terms depending on non-equilibrium entropy, parameter of the excess volume, and equilibrium parameters.
-The odd degrees of non-equilibrium variables are positive, even ones are negative, all signs in decodings of coefficients are positive.